rafig0/No-Relay-Arduino-Light-Timer-for-Bedtime/README.md

-# 🛏️ Bedtime Light Timed Switch – No Relay, Just Smart Timing
+# 🛏️ Bedtime Automatic Light Timed Switch – No Relay, Just Smart Timing

 This project is a minimalist Arduino-based switch that turns off your room light 15 seconds (or a custom set duration) after powering on — so you can hop into bed without fumbling in the dark.